guardi-dev/manifesto/README.md

 "The code is a lie.
 The tree is the truth."

-Goal: Building an automated boundary for AI agents using Zero-Trust proxies and declarative contract validation.# manifesto
+Goal: Building an automated boundary for AI agents using Zero-Trust proxies and declarative contract validation.